 PETÉN, Guatemala (Achieve3000, February 7, 2020).
 Over 1,500 years ago, when their empire was at its height, the Maya people built vast stone cities.
-Thousands of homes were arranged around public squares and courtyards.
-So were palaces, tombs, and temple-pyramids.
+Thousands of homes were arranged around plazas and courtyards, as were intricately decorated palaces, tombs, and temple-pyramids.
 It was the kind of urban planning that suggests a sophisticated culture steeped in art, mathematics, and science.
 But then, in the late 8th and 9th centuries, the Maya abandoned their cities.
 They left behind a civilization that had flourished for almost six centuries-and a host of unanswered questions.

-The Maya empire has long fascinated scientists.
-And they're continuing to uncover pieces of the empire's past.
-The most recent discoveries have been particularly wondrous.
-This is because of their sheer number, the high-tech tools used to locate them, and the new information they provide.
+The Maya empire has long intrigued scientists, who are continuing to uncover pieces of the past.
+The most recent discoveries have been particularly wondrous because of their sheer number, the high-tech tools used to locate them, and the revelations they provide.

-In areas of southern Mexico, Guatemala, Belize, Honduras, and El Salvador, many ancient Maya architectural wonders still exist.
+In areas of southern Mexico, Guatemala, Belize, Honduras, and El Salvador, which are home to millions of Maya descendants, many ancient Maya architectural wonders still exist.
 For example, stepped, flat-topped pyramids rise throughout the region.
-But many ruins are still hidden.
+Regular archaeological explorations and excavations of Maya sites began in the 1830s.
+But many ruins have remained hidden.

-Photo credit: AP/Karla Ortega/Mexico's National Institute of Anthropology and History
+Ortega/Mexico's National Institute of Anthropology and History